OndrejNepozitek/Edgar-Unity/docs/generators/platformer-generator.md

 ### Acyclic level graphs

 We should use only **acyclic** graphs, i.e. graphs without cycles.
 The room templates for platformers are often too restrictive to allow cycles.
-The generator currently allows graphs with cycles but it often happens that it is not able to generate any level.
+The generator currently allows graphs with cycles, but it often happens that it is not able to generate any level.

 ### Solvability of generated levels